 Design principles

-- Upstream TLS verification uses the system root store — there is no option to skip certificate validation.
+- For HTTPS routes and PostgreSQL upstreams, upstream TLS verification uses the system root store — there is no option to skip certificate validation.

 Credential injection, not credential management